kffl/pinot-client-node/README.md

 ### `fromHostList()` and `fromController()` options

-`ConnectionFactory#fromHostList()` may optionally take as a second parameter an object with the following keys:
+`ConnectionFactory.fromHostList()` may optionally take as a second parameter an object with the following keys:

 -   `logger`: a logger instance conforming to the standard Log4j interface w/ .child() method (i.e. pino, winston or log4js)
 -   `brokerReqHeaders`: additional HTTP headers (object key: value) to include in broker query API requests

-additionally, `ConnectionFactory#fromController()` options may include two additional keys:
+on top of that, `ConnectionFactory.fromController()` options may include two additional keys:

 -   `controllerReqHeaders`: additional HTTP headers (object key: value) to include in controller API requests
 -   `brokerUpdateFreqMs`: wait time in milliseconds between table-to-broker mapping refreshes